 How to Add Poetry to your Library in 10 minutes or less

-Let’s celebrate National Poetry Month, but let’s make it quick and easy for busy school librarians!
-Like you, right?POETRY School Library
+Let’s celebrate National Poetry Month, but let’s make it quick and easy for busy school librarians like you!

 Read a poem